FreeTTSFreeTTS

 Up to 30 clips per merge

-When to use: Chaining multiple Single or Dialogue outputs into one continuous file with custom pauses between clips.
+When to use: Chaining multiple Single voice or Dialogue outputs into one continuous file with custom pauses between clips.

 Output: One continuous MP3 with all clips and pauses baked in.